 All students receive credit and a letter grade for Career Education 8 & 9.
 Career related guest speakers and curriculum will be delivered throughout the year.
-Completion of follow up assignments and participation in Take Our Kids to Work Day for Gr.
+Participation in and completion of follow up assignments for Take Our Kids to Work Day for Gr.
 9 is required.